The Art of War - On Oak Wilt

 Propiconazole injections should be effective in preventing root transmission if adequate application methods are used that provide thorough treatment of the root system.
 Efficacy tests of new fungicide application methods using tracker dye in the fungicide solution have suggested that some of the fungicide moves down into the root Some basipetal movement of the fungicide into the root system seems necessary to explain any level of control since the bulk of the inoculum resides in the roots and lower bole.
 However, any downward movement probably can be attributed primarily to vapor phase activity rather than symplastic movement in the phloem since triazoles with sufficient vapor pressure such as propiconazole, etaconazole and triadimefon are well known for exhibiting vapor phase activity that generates biologically effective concentrations beneath the area of application.
 Consequently, limited basipetal movement could explain the 50% success rate since such very low concentrations of propiconazole are needed to inhibit growth of the oak wilt fungus.
 The success of TFS field foresters and certified Texas arborists in protecting uninfected live oaks by propiconazole injections have improved somewhat in recent years.
 The improvement is related to changes in the formulation used and in the application rates allowable on the Alamo label.
 Previously, the xylene-based (yellow) formulation was used.
 This formulation was replaced by the water-based, microencapsulated (blue) emulsifiable concentrate formulation that does not separate when diluted with water and causes fewer phytotoxic effects on callus regeneration at injection wounds.
 The microencapsulated formulation is more miscible in water and appears to be more effectively distributed in the tree.
 The allowable rates of application specified on the label also were changed recently from 3-5 to 6-10 ml L-'.
 The doubling of the legal application rate probably does not change the proportion of the total material that moves into the root system, but it may allow a greater amount of the fungicide to move down by vapor phase activity since more active ingredient is present and available within the tree at each injection port.”

 “In the Lake States, where deep and sandy or loamy soils are common, using a vibratory plow with a 5-foot blade (figure 8) is the preferred method of disrupting grafted root systems.
 The vibratory plow consists of a mechanical shaker unit with an attached blade that is pulled behind a tractor.
 The blade penetrates to a depth of about 5 feet, and cuts through the roots of oaks that may be grafted together.
 While oak roots may extend deeper than 5 feet in the soil, most root grafts are disrupted by trenching or plowing to that depth.
 Standard trenching tools do considerably more damage to the site, and the result is a much more apparent plow line than that caused by the vibratory plow.
 In Texas, shallow, rocky soils and even-layered rock often necessitate the use of a rock saw for disrupting oak roots.
 A chain trencher, backhoe, or ripper bar can sometimes be used.
 Trench depth should be about 5 feet, although this may be difficult to achieve in all situations.”
-(See Link)
+(How to Identify, Prevent, and Control Oak Wilt)

 “Measures can be taken to break root connections between live oaks or dense groups of red oaks to reduce or stop root transmission of the oak wilt fungus.
 The most common technique is to sever roots by trenching at least 4 ft deep with trenching machines, rock saws, or ripper bars.
 Trenches more than 4 ft deep may be needed to assure control in deeper soils.
 Correct placement of the trench is critical for the successful protection of uninfected trees.
 There is a delay between the colonization of the fungus and appearance of symptoms in the crown; therefore, all trees with symptoms should be carefully identified first.
 The trench should be placed a minimum of 100 ft beyond these symptomatic trees, even though there may be “healthy” trees at high risk of infection inside the trench.”
 (See Link)